MLB Midseason Position Power Rankings: B/R's Top 30 First Basemen

 Freddie Freeman has been sidelined since May 17 when he suffered a broken wrist, but his production in the 37 games he played prior to that injury was good enough that he's still challenging for a spot inside the top five.

-The 27-year-old might be baseball's most overlooked superstar and the fact that he's willing to give third base a try once he returns from injury in order to keep Matt Adams in the lineup speaks to his dedication as a teammate.
+The 27-year-old might be baseball's most overlooked superstar, and the fact that he's willing to give third base a try once he returns from injury in order to keep Matt Adams in the lineup speaks to his dedication as a teammate.

 He's scheduled to begin a rehab assignment this coming weekend and could rejoin the team as early as next week.
 There will be some rust to shake off at the plate, especially considering it was a wrist injury, but he was a legitimate NL MVP candidate before hitting the disabled list and could jump back into that race.